-At the present time, the committee, chaired by the Honorable Frank D. Lucas, a Republican representing the 3rd District of Oklahoma, consists of Republicans and Democrats.
+At the present time, the committee, chaired by the Honorable K. Michael Conaway, a Republican representing the 11th District of Texas, consists of Republicans and Democrats.

 Hon.
 Harold D. Cooley, a Democrat from North Carolina, served eight terms as chairman (1949-1953 & 1955-1976), longer than any previous head of the committee.
 Other chairman who served for long periods include James W. Wadsworth (New York) and Gilbert N. Haugen (Iowa), both Republicans, who served for six terms each.
 Marvin Jones, a Texas Democrat, and William H. Hatch, a Missouri Democrat, each served as chairman for five terms.
 Edmund Deberry, a North Carolina Whig, served for four terms.